dexe-network/DeXe-Protocol/docs/Investors/UserGuide/Investments/TraderGuide.md

 <img src="../../img/userGuideTrader/userGuideImg_RiskProposalCreation.png" height="480" />

+⚠️⚠️ In a risky pool, traders can trade any token, even those created by them, and add liquidity to **Uniswap**.
+This allows the trader to always be in profit by selling their tokens at a higher price, and closing **DeXe** trades at a loss.

 When creating a risky proposal, you stake your **LP** tokens and indicate the volume of the token you wish to buy immediately as you create the risk proposal: from **0%** to **100%**, where **0%** means you can buy with your own **LP** tokens all the tokens later (maybe because you're waiting for a better entry price) while **100%** will get the entire desired token amount right when you create the risk proposal.

 <img src="../../img/userGuideTrader/userGuideImg_RiskProposals.png" height="300" />